Silence.

 "Maybe start by gathering everyone?"
 Zhang suggested.
 "Get people to one place at least."

 "Dr. Zhao," Michael called out, relief visible in his voice.
 "This is Professor Zhang from Physics.
-Dr. Zhao Ming (Martin) ran the Third Affiliated Hospital."
+Dr. Martin Zhao (Zhao Ming).
+He ran the Third Affiliated Hospital."

 Dr. Zhao nodded grimly as he joined them.
 "I was attending the medical innovation talk when..."
 He gestured helplessly at their surroundings.
 "Is this what I think it is?
-Like those web novels everyone reads?"
+Like those transmigration novels, the ones where someone wakes up in the Tang Dynasty?"

 "Those novels assume people want to time travel," Emily interjected in Chinese, her pronunciation clear and natural.
 "Nobody wants this."